How Google Analytics Works

 There are a few important points to consider with this approach.

-__utm.gif is Critical
+The Tracking Request is Critical

-First, if the __utm.gif file never gets requested from the GA servers and a log file isn't created, Google Analytics will never know about it.
-Therefore, any visits to your site that don't execute the JavaScript file won't get counted.
-This includes robots and spiders.
-Likewise, if you take the code off your site or misconfigure it so that it's not working properly, the visits during that period will be lost forever.
+never gets requested from the GA servers and Google Analytics will never know about the session.
+Likewise, if you take the code off your site or misconfigure it so that it’s not working properly, the sessions during that period won’t be counted.

 Track Cached Pages